lyndon025/playtested/src/content/article/2023-02-03-a-retro-style-jrpg-with-an-intriguing-story--asdivine-saga---first-impressions.md

 ---
-title: "A retro-style JRPG with an intriguing story | Asdivine Saga - First Impressions"
+author: lyndonguitar
+category: Review
-description: "Asdivine Saga is the latest standalone entry in the somewhat popular and at the same time obscure retro-style JRPG series Asdivine.
-While made primarily for and popular on mobile platforms, most of the games were also released on PC and consoles but turned out not quite as popular."
+description: Asdivine Saga is the latest standalone entry in the somewhat popular and at the same time obscure retro-style JRPG series Asdivine.
+While made primarily for and popular on mobile platforms, most of the games were also released on PC and consoles but turned out not quite as popular.
+featured: false
 pubDate: 2023-02-03
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "[premium]-rpg-asdivine-saga"]
+tags:
-featured: false
+- taptap
+- '[premium]-rpg-asdivine-saga'
-thumb: "/images/reviews/2023-02-03-a-retro-style-jrpg-with-an-intriguing-story--asdivine-saga---first-impressions-0.avif"
+thumb: /images/reviews/2023-02-03-a-retro-style-jrpg-with-an-intriguing-story--asdivine-saga---first-impressions-0.avif
+title: A retro-style JRPG with an intriguing story | Asdivine Saga - First Impressions
 ---

 <div class="gallery">